 VBAC.
 Can you do that at home?

-Many people are still under the impression that women who have had a Cesarean section must have all the rest of her children by Cesarean as well.
+“VBAC” means Vaginal Birth After Cesarean.
+Many people are still under the impression that a woman who has had a Cesarean section must have all the rest of her children by Cesarean as well.
 You may have heard the long outdated cliché, “Once a Cesarean – Always a Cesarean”.
 But this misperception has been the norm ONLY in the United States.
 Throughout the other industrialized nations of the world, it’s simply understood that if a woman needs a Cesarean for one baby, she can go ahead and give birth to the rest of her children … vaginally.

 If you are considering having a VBAC, the first step will be to put away your preconceived fears.
 The only way to do that is to ditch that old cliché and reprogram your thoughts with accurate information.
 You’ll need to dig a little deeper than your doctor’s opinions (or your midwife’s opinions) and gather data from as many reputable sources as you can.
 The World Health Organization, the March of Dimes, Mayo Clinic, etc. Please don’t believe everything you read online.
 Anecdotal stories are not proof of anything.
 Collect well documented and evidence-based studies.